 Higher education institutions in the United States seek accreditation through two types of accreditation agencies: institutional (either historically regional or national) and specialized.

-Regional accreditation validates the quality of an institution as a whole and evaluates multiple aspects of an institution ranging from its academic offerings, governance and administration, mission, finances, and resources.
-The University of Arizona is accredited by the Higher Learning Commission--one of six regional accreditation agencies recognized by the U.S. Department of Education.
-The University’s last comprehensive evaluation for re-accreditation occurred in 2021 and validated the University’s extraordinary quality and integrity of academics, research, administration, faculty, staff, resources, facilities and procedures
+Institutional accreditation validates the quality of an institution as a whole and evaluates multiple aspects of an institution ranging from its academic offerings, governance and administration, mission, finances, and resources.
+The University is accredited by the Higher Learning Commission--one of seven historically regional agencies recognized by the U.S. Department of Education.
+UArizona's last comprehensive evaluation for reaffirmation of accreditation occurred in 2021 and validated the University’s extraordinary quality and integrity of academics, research, administration, faculty, staff, resources, facilities and procedures.

 Specialized accreditation focuses on programs, schools or colleges within a university that has already been awarded institutional accreditation.
 Many units at the University have voluntarily applied for and received this type of recognition.
 Like regional accreditation, each unit must go through a rigorous assessment process about every 6-8 years to assure that their programs continue to meet quality standards of the profession for which that program prepares graduates.
 To learn more about the accredited programs, visit the University Catalog for a detailed list of programs, units and accrediting agencies.